EttusResearch/uhd/host/docs/usrp2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Multiple devices per host
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For maximum throughput, one ethernet interface per USRP2 is recommended, although multiple devices may be connected via a gigabit ethernet switch.
+For maximum throughput, one Ethernet interface per USRP2 is recommended, although multiple devices may be connected via a Gigabit Ethernet switch.
-In any case, each ethernet interface should have its own subnet, and the corresponding USRP2 device should be assigned an address in that subnet.
+In any case, each Ethernet interface should have its own subnet, and the corresponding USRP2 device should be assigned an address in that subnet.
 Example:

 **Configuration for USRP2 device 0:**

-* Ethernet interface IPv4 address: 192.168.10.1
+* Ethernet interface IPv4 address: **192.168.10.1**
-* Ethernet interface subnet mask: 255.255.255.0
+* Ethernet interface subnet mask: **255.255.255.0**
-* USRP2 device IPv4 address: 192.168.10.2
+* USRP2 device IPv4 address: **192.168.10.2**

 **Configuration for USRP2 device 1:**

-* Ethernet interface IPv4 address: 192.168.20.1
+* Ethernet interface IPv4 address: **192.168.20.1**
-* Ethernet interface subnet mask: 255.255.255.0
+* Ethernet interface subnet mask: **255.255.255.0**
-* USRP2 device IPv4 address: 192.168.20.2
+* USRP2 device IPv4 address: **192.168.20.2**

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Change the USRP2's IP address